LivePersonInc/developer-center/pages/documents/MessagingChannels/AppleBusinessChatSDK/Implementation.md

 ### Reply CIM from Consumer to Agent

 An agent can recieve back from the consumer a Custom Interactive Message with contextual text.
-This text can be displayed to the agent in the LiveEngage workspace.
+This text can be displayed to the agent in the Agent Workspace.

 For example, if the consumer selects a product inside of your iMessage app, the Agent can see which product they selected via the `textContext` of this method.